 Your key should be working fine now.
-However, if you still have problems with it, we would recommend that you reach out to a technician.
+However, if you still have problems with it, we recommend reaching out to a technician.

-Having said, it is also a possibility that the keys need to be replaced.
-It’s a simple procedure and it goes like this.
-Pry the key off like you did before and insert the new key in its place.
+Having said that, it is also a possibility that the keys need to be replaced.
+But, again, it’s a simple procedure, and it goes like this.
+Pry the key off as you did before and insert the new key in its place.

 Word of advice: When you replace the keys, make sure that you do not remove more than two keys at a time.
 If you do, you might confuse their placement and find yourself fixing yet another problem.

 Nowadays, sticky keys are a common occurrence.
 So, if you find yourself dealing with one, or several, don’t fret, even if you are in the midst of an all-important presentation or meeting.

 Just go through the steps outlined above, and hopefully, your sticky key issues will be no more.